Niels-Bohr-Institute-XNS-StructBiophys/Will_It_Fit/WIFbashReadMe.txt

 This branch of WIF offers to following functionality:

 Fits can only be performed on one model and with only one fitting routine.
-The default model is that of a nanodisc and the default fitting routine is the Levenberg-Marquardt algorithm.
+The default model is that of a nanodisc and the supported fitting routine is the Levenberg-Marquardt algorithm.

 This reduction in functionality reduces the amount of arguments that is passed when calling the c part of WIF, which makes it easier to call in bash mode.